most-ieeta/preprocessing_extraction/README.md

-# most_preprocessing_tools
+# preprocessing_extractions
-Preprocessing tools for the MoST project
+Preprocessing tools for extracting visual information for the MoST project.

+Depends on preprocessing geometry package.
+Depends on OpenCV package.